Edb83/snake/README.md

 ## Context

-Cyber Snake is an attempt to recreate the Nokia version of a game, which many will remember fondly from the advent of mobile gaming.
+Cyber Snake is an attempt to recreate the Nokia version of the game, which many of us will remember fondly from the advent of mobile gaming.
 While Nokia's monochrome version wasn't released until 1998, the Snake game concept dates back to 1976 when [Blockade](<https://en.wikipedia.org/wiki/Blockade_(video_game)>) first appeared in arcades.
-Since then there have been hundreds of versions released, and for good reason.
+Since then, there have been hundreds of versions released, and for good reason.
 It is considered a classic in terms of design and even appears in New York's Museum of Modern Art alongside the likes of Minecraft, Pong and Tetris.

 This version offers classic Snake gameplay, a clean interface, satisfying graphical feedback, and the kind of 'personality' typified by games of the 90s.
 If you feel any pangs of nostalgia then it has achieved its aim!